 The candidate will coordinate the formation of an Asthma Task Force that will be responsible for the development of the State Plan for Asthma Prevention and Control through the network of asthma stakeholders and subject matter experts (SME) that will constitute the Task Force; Complete all paperwork and documents needed and track the Plan through the approval process.
 Coordinate all meetings of the Task Force and each work group formed.
 Maintain minutes from all meetings.

 The candidate will develop and monitor the budget, prepare progress reports, budget briefs and other reports as requested by the OTCP Program Manager.

 Participate in national and local work groups to facilitate effective, implementation of asthma prevention and control programs; attend meetings as assigned and actively participate in the required Preventive Health and Health Services Block Grant meetings.
 This position may assign other essential duties.

 This position may be eligible to participate in the Department's pilot telework program, which offers eligible employees. the opportunity to work remotely for up to two (2) days per week, as approved by management.

-If you are interested in applying for this position please forward cover letter and resume to PSTEEOH@doh.nj.gov
+IF you are interested in applying for this position, please forward your resume and cover letter to PSTCHD@doh.nj.gov.

 EDUCATION: Graduation from an accredited college or university with a Master's degree in a discipline appropriate to the position.